Vocademy |

 When using two channels (and thus two speakers), the relative loudness of a sound in the two channels will determine where the sound appears to come from.
 For example, the lead singer will usually be mixed equally into the two channels.
 His or her voice will then appear to come from a point directly between the speakers.
 If a sound is louder in the right speaker than in the left speaker, that sound will appear to come from the right of center.
 The louder the relative sound in the right speaker, the more the sound will appear to the right.
 Likewise, a sound that is louder in the left speaker will appear to come from a point to the left of center.
 Music is usually carefully mixed to cause sounds to come from specific places between the speakers, giving the illusion of a live performance.

 By mixing sounds between the two channels and adding time delays, sounds can be made to come from the space that is not between the speakers.
-However, the effect is unpredictable and doesn't give accurate placement as simple stereo.
+However, the effect is unpredictable and doesn't give accurate placement as simple stereo does.

-It is very important to wire the left and right speakers so that the cones move together, that is, the speaker cones are both moving forward or backward at the same time for a particular sound.
+It is very important to wire the left and right speakers so that the cones move together; that is, the speaker cones move forward or backward together for a particular sound.
 This is referred to as correct phasing.
 If the speakers are wired so that one cone is moving toward the listener while the other is moving away from the listener, the sound will appear to come from everywhere between the speakers at once.
 The stereo effect is completely lost.

 When wiring speakers, always pay attention to the polarity of the wires and connections.
 The connections may be labeled as + and - or may be red and black.
 The wires are usually red and black or one wire will have a stripe on it.
 These labels are to help keep the phasing correct.
 It is easiest to keep track if you always put + to red to stripe.
 Then the phasing will be correct.